keejelo/EasyDialogBox/js/README.txt

 # Medium optimized version, reduced filesize:
-  The file "easydlg.med.js" is created from "easydlg.js" by first setting its inside variable: DEBUG = false and then minified with https://closure-compiler.appspot.com/home using the "whitespace only" optimization, which just removes comments, whitespace and linebreaks.
+  The file "easydlg.med.js" is created from "easydlg.js" by first setting its inside variable: DEBUG = false and then reduced with https://closure-compiler.appspot.com/home using the "whitespace only" optimization, which just removes comments, whitespace and linebreaks.
   --> Should work in both old and modern browsers since all code is still intact, including legacy code.
   --> Only basic features supported in IE8 (no errors during emulated testing, features just ignored).